Tim Kelly, Ph.D.

 If you are still having problems logging on to

-Angel for a West Valley College online course, please be aware that it is
+Canvas for a West Valley College online course, please be aware that it is

 probably a problem with the seven digit number you are using as part of your